daz261/Autonomous-Cars-Project---Udacity/README.md

 This repository contains the files that I worked on during my summer research internship at the Center of Cyber Security at NYU Abu Dhabi.

 <h2>Purpose</h2>
 The purpose of this research project was to identify vulnerabilities in autonomous car systems, by looking into open-source self-driving car simulators, such as the <a href = "https://github.com/udacity/CarND-Behavioral-Cloning-P3"> Udacity Behavioral Cloning project </a>.
 The project explored the cyber security of these sources by implementing attacks such as the one-pixel attack, that tampered with the output (images) produced by the neural network of the self-driving car.
+For the purpose of this project, I used Keras and Tensorflow as backend and I worked with a number of machine learning algorithms.

 <hr>